silver13/BoldClash-BWHOOP-B-03/INSTALL.md

 See [RC Groups Boldclash Thread First Post](https://www.rcgroups.com/forums/showthread.php?2876797-Boldclash-bwhoop-B-03-opensource-firmware) for now.

-There is a bug involving Keil and this mcu, while workarounds are available, the current procedure avoids this by using the ST-Link Utility program instead.
+There is a bug involving flashing from Keil and this mcu, while workarounds are available, the current procedure avoids this by using the ST-Link Utility program instead for flashing.

 # Linux